digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 * Firstly you will need DataSource of Loki.
 Because of that, Log into your Grafana instance.
 If this is your first time running Grafana, the username and password are both defaulted to admin.
 * In Grafana, go to Configuration > Data Sources via the cog icon on the left sidebar.
-* Click the big + Add data source button.
+* Click the big + Add data source button rightside of the page.
-* Choose Loki from the list.
+* Choose Loki option from the list.
 * The http URL field should be the address of your Loki server.
 For example, when running locally or with Docker using port mapping, the address is likely http://localhost:3100.
 When running with docker-compose or Kubernetes, the address is likely http://loki:3100.
 * if you want to see the logs, click Explore on the sidebar, select the Loki data source in the top-left dropdown, and then select a log stream using the Log labels button.